'Gulp' flying wing in action over Wales

 Create the model

-The 'new model' wizard makes it easy to create a basic setup.
-It supports quite complex model configurations, however we're going to use it for a simple flying wing.
+The wizard supports quite complex model configurations, however we'll use it for a simple flying wing.
 So let's get started!

 New model wizard